Catch basins and manholes each use precast structures, but different job purposes require their service.

-On a manhole the top is closed, so you would use a solid cover on top of it, either 24" or 30" in diameter.
+On a manhole, the top is closed so you would use a solid cover on top of it, either 24" or 30" in diameter.

-We recommend using a hooded outlet cover that converts any sumped stormwater structure to reduce pollutants such as floatables and trash, as well as free oils, and sediment.
+Our team recommends using a hooded outlet cover that converts any sumped stormwater structure to reduce pollutants such as floatables and trash, as well as free oils, and sediment.

 *Sump is the distance from the bottom of the structure to the bottom of the outlet pipe.
 A catch basin sump depth is typically 3 feet, and a manhole sump depth is typically 6 inches.

 - Catch Basins & Manholes are H-20 Loading

 - They ensure watertight pipe-to-structure connections and quicken pipes installation.
 (No need to wait for the hydraulic cement to dry before back-filling the structure)